pfertyk/blog/content/007-nasa-aiohttp.md

 The image you just saw is not very inspiring.
 It turns out that rovers take a lot of really boring photos.
 I wanted to see what Mark Watney saw on his incredible journey, and this is just not good enough.
-Lets' find a way to fix that.
+Let's find a way to fix that.

 We will need some sort of validation for our images.
 Without specifying the